yx1ntan/yx1ntan/README.md

 - I firmly believe that courage, curiosity, perseverance, and working with exceptional people are the most important things.

 🔭 I'm looking for a PhD position in AIoT or related fields.
-📫Feel free to contact me.
-I've placed a link on the left where I've written some blogs.
+📫 Feel free to contact me at tanyuxiin[at]163[dot]com.
+📖 I've placed a link on the left where I've written some blogs.